markenwerk/php-slack-client/README.md

 ### Exceptions to be expected

 In general you should expect that any setter method could thrown an `\InvalidArgumentException`.
-The following exceptions could get thrown while using PHP Basic HTTP Client.
+The following exceptions could get thrown while using PHP Slack Client.

-- `CommonException\IoException\FileNotFoundException` on configuring a `ClientCertificateAuthentication`instance
-- `CommonException\IoException\FileReadableException` on configuring a `ClientCertificateAuthentication`instance
-- `BasicHttpClient\Exception\HttpRequestAuthenticationException` on performing a request
+- `CommonException\ParserException\StringifyException` on posting to Slack
-- `BasicHttpClient\Exception\HttpRequestException` on performing a request
+- `CommonException\NetworkException\UnexpectedResponseException` on posting to Slack
-- `CommonException\NetworkException\ConnectionTimeoutException` on performing a request
+- `CommonException\NetworkException\ConnectionTimeoutException` on posting to Slack
-- `CommonException\NetworkException\CurlException` on performing a request
+- `CommonException\NetworkException\CurlException` on posting to Slack

 ---